 See article: How to make an ADA-compliant school website

 Just like the cobbler’s child who has no shoes, sometimes even the best communicator fails to tout what could be a very good school communications plan.
 Spread the word to get all your audiences fired up about all you’re doing, and be sure to start with your internal audience.
+Let school leadership, staff, teachers and parents in on what your goals and methods are.
 Students, teachers and other staff can be real champions for what you're doing.
-Explore all your digital and non-digital channels, parent groups, and assemble a speaker’s bureau to extend your school’s reach about how your school your school puts a premium on communicating.
+Explore all your digital and non-digital channels, parent groups, and assemble a speaker’s bureau to extend your school’s reach about how your school puts a premium on communicating.

 See article: How schools can use Google Analytics